MPerm/MPermission/README.md

 ## Android M Permissions Analysis
-Tool to analyze Android M permissions.
+Tool to statically analyze permission references within decompiled Android M apps.

 ### Context
-With the release of Android 6.0 (Android M / API Level 23), the method by which system and 3rd party permissions are granted have changed.
-Now users grant permissions at runtime instead of during installation.
+With the release of Android 6.0 (Android M / API Level 23), users can now grant system and 3rd party permissions at runtime instead of during installation.

-This can result in an increase in susceptibility to over and underprivileging for Android M app users.
-For example, if a normal (as opposed to [dangerous][1]) permission is listed in the app manifest, the system grants that permission automatically -- even if the app is not using the permission directly.
-Users can grant all permissions within a group by requiring a single permission.
+This increases an application's susceptibility to over and underprivileging.
+If a normal (as opposed to [dangerous][1]) permission is defined in the app manifest, the system grants that permission automatically -- even if the app is not using the permission directly.
+However, users can grant all permissions, including dangerous, within a permission group by requiring a single permission.
 This may result in overprivileging.
 For convenience, design and further documentation is [in the wiki][5].

 #### Rules to Keep in Mind
 1. If an app requests a **normal** permission it will be granted immediately.
 [View the list of normal permissions here](http://developer.android.com/guide/topics/security/normal-permissions.html).
 2. If an app requests a **dangerous** permission listed in its manifest, and the app already has another dangerous permission in the same permission group, the system immediately grants the permission without any interaction with the user.
+3. Permissions defined in the manifest and never referenced in source are considered **overprivileged**.
+4. Permissions not defined in the manifest, and refereneced in the source, are considered **underprivileged**.

 ### Setup
 MPermission requires Python 3.0 - 3.4.